chrismeserole/lark/readme.md

 	pip install pymarkdown

-Meanwhile, if you want Lark to process R code, you'll need to open R and run `install.packages('knitr')'.
+Meanwhile, if you want Lark to process R code, you'll need to open R and run `install.packages('knitr')`.

 Once you have all the packages installed just run the following: